-Do you ever wish that you had an email lookup tool that could find anyone’s email address in seconds?
+Do you wonder which email lookup tools could actually find someone's email address in seconds?

 Whether you're seeking advice from an industry influencer, looking to land your dream job, aiming to pitch to a high powered executive, or trying to get coverage for your latest piece of content, email is by far the most effective tool to make that happen.

-In this guide, I’m going to show you how to find anyone’s email address (from Tim Cook to your next door neighbor), as well as how you can drastically improve your response rate (because it doesn’t really matter if they don’t respond, right?).
+In this guide, I'm going to show you how to find anyone's email address (from Tim Cook to your next door neighbor), as well as how you can drastically improve your response rate.

 Here's a quick breakdown of the sections below: